pclever1/SynergyCode/README.md

 ##License

-CodeBox is a Copyright of Peter Cleverdon, Will Jones, Chris Keith, Nick Lawrence, Anirudh Mathukumilli, and Matthew Price
+CodeBox is a Copyright of Peter Cleverdon, Will Jones, Chris Keith, Nick Lawrence, Anirudh Mathukumilli, and Matthew Price.

 CodeBox is released under a GNU General Public License